gbThreepwood/ele102-microcontroller/_sources/texts/Lessons/L3_digital_io_and_timing.rst

         }
     }

-The advantage of adding a time interval to :code:`old_millis` instead of updating it with the new millisecond value, is that the former avoid the potential problem that the delay gets off by some milliseconds if a interrupt or some other part of the :code:`loop()` function causes it to execute to late.
+The advantage of adding a time interval to :code:`old_millis` instead of updating it with the new millisecond value, is that the former avoid the potential problem that the delay gets off by some milliseconds if a interrupt or some other part of the :code:`loop()` function causes it to execute too late.
 If the code in the previous section executes two milliseconds too late on a given iteration of the loop, it will never be able to correct for this.
 Thus if you are implementing a watch or some other application where it is important that (on average) the timing is accurate, you should consider the approach in this section.
 The only source of error will be the accuracy of the clock source (typically a quarts crystal), which drives the CPU of the microcontroller.

 The code in the previous section will guarantee that the delay will be at least equal to :code:`time_interval`, but it could be slightly longer.